2006–07 Nashville Predators season: Players lost

+Signings

 Draft picks

-Nashville's picks at the 2006 NHL Entry Draft in Vancouver, British Columbia.
+Nashville's picks at the 2006 NHL entry draft in Vancouver, British Columbia.
 The Predators traded their first round pick, thus their first selection was in the 2nd round, 56th overall.

 Minor league affiliates

-The Milwaukee Admirals are Nashville's top affiliate in the American Hockey League in 2006–07, and the New Mexico Scorpions are the Central Hockey League affiliate.
+The Milwaukee Admirals were Nashville's top affiliate in the American Hockey League in 2006–07, and the New Mexico Scorpions were the Central Hockey League affiliate.